jeromezero/panic/drafts/02/02-panic.md

 <!-- TODO: seven patients with 7 incurable conditions -->

-While Blake spoke, he scratched idly at the back of his hands and wrists, and popped his jaw every so often with a yawn-like motion that produced a soft clicking sound.

-Blake has gaps in his memory.
-He remembers the beginning of the night, the dilapidated condition of the abandoned station.
-"It was like a ruin," he said.
-"The roof was off. but once he ... once he ... started to cut her ...
-I guess I blacked out.
-The next thing I remember ...
-I'm in the woods, and the sun is up.
-There's this crackling sound of fireworks or gunfire, and I'm running toward it, trying to get there."

-Blake remembered being shocked at the condition of the abandoned station.
-"It was ... not just rundown, it was like ruins--the roof was off," he said.
-Men in came in wearing robes and carrying metal buckets.
+Men in came in wearing robes and carrying metal buckets, Blake said.
 "I thought they were paint buckets, but when they opened them up, it stank.
 Real bad.
 They were stirring them up with these long sticks, and they brought out Mrs. Jenkins--she had some kind of Jacob's Disease, I think.
 Dementia and all.
 But then the doctor was there.
 Don Oscuro.
 He was naked.
 He took off all Mrs. Jenkins' clothes."

+While Blake spoke, he scratched idly at the back of his hands and wrists, and popped his jaw every so often with a yawn-like motion that produced a soft clicking sound.

-Blake started shaking as he spoke.
-He was scratching at his wrists and arms with more vigor, but without seeming to notice what he was doing.
+Blake started shaking.
+He scratched at his wrists and arms with more vigor, but without seeming to notice what he was doing.

 "The guys who had been stirring the buckets helped him," Blake said.
 "They held her down.
 They were singing.
 The Don had a big knife.
 Like a machete.
 He cut open her head while they were holding her.
 He reached in and scooped ... out of her head ... into the bucket."

+"I guess I blacked out," Blake said.
+"The next thing I remember ...
+I'm in the woods, and the sun is up.
+There's this crackling sound of gunfire, and I'm running toward it, trying to get there.
+Trying to get away from something.
+Trying to get away from the Doctor."

-Blake was getting quite agitated.
-He started hyperventilating as he scratched at himself.
+Blake's breathing was rough and ragged.
+He scratched at himself, drawing blood.
 Not just at his wrists and arms, but all over his chest and at his neck.

 The two attendant wards rushed over and injected Blake with something.
 "A sedative," one of them said.